 Here are some healthy habits to try:

-babies only eat when they are hungry, not when encouraged by parents.
+eat when they are hungry, not when encouraged by parents.

 Unless instructed by your child's healthcare provider, don't encourage your baby to